Skip to content

 Can Trazodone Cause Serotonin Syndrome?

 Trazodone may cause a serious condition called serotonin syndrome if taken with some medicines.
 Do not use trazodone with buspirone, fentanyl, lithium, tryptophan, St. John’s wort, or some pain or migraine medicines.
-Serotonin syndrome is a rare but potentially life-threatening adverse drug reaction resulting from the use or overuse of serotonergic medications alone or in combination.
-The major reasons for an often missed diagnosis are mild symptoms, overlapping features with similar conditions, and clinician lack of awareness.
+Serotonin syndrome is a rare but potentially life-threatening adverse drug reaction resulting from using or overusing serotonergic medications alone or in combination.
+The significant reasons for an often missed diagnosis are mild symptoms, overlapping features with similar conditions, and clinician lack of awareness.
 Serotonin syndrome is potentially deadly [5].

 Serotonin Syndrome